podestplatz/FreeCAD-blog/posts/dev-logs/index.rst

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**June 20th:** `commit fed05f2`_ renames the Identifiable interface to XMLIdentifiable and adds a new Identifiable interface.
+The new interface is implemented by nearly all classes in the data model and assigns them, upon creation, a unique id.
+This enables an efficient search algorithm that uses an object's id to get the corresponding reference in the data structure.
+The Interface `XMLIdentifiable` is now only used to hold ids that are read in from the BCF file.

+`commit a0c4f8d`_ implements the `searchObject()` function, in nearly all classes.
+This function empowers a depth first approach for finding an element.
+In addition to this function test cases were added to test it for proper function.

+Locally I am currently working on the first part of the `data model <->
+frontent` interface.
+I am implementing a `deleteObject()` function that deletes the object from the BCF file and from the data structure.
+But since it is currently under development I didn't already push it.

 **June 19th:** Today most work got into thinking about how to do the interface between the data model and the GUI or the python interface for nonGUI mode